Tearth/Inanis/README.md

 Examples of running the tests:

- - `test ./input/STS1.epd 16 64 4` - run a fixed-depth (16 in this case) search for all positions stored in the `STS1.epd` file, using 64 MB transposition table and 4 threads.
+ - `testset ./input/STS1.epd 16 64 4` - run a fixed-depth (16 in this case) search for all positions stored in the `STS1.epd` file, using 64 MB transposition table and 4 threads.
 To classify the test as successful, the last iteration has to return the correct best move.

 ## Dependencies
 **Build dependencies**